linz/coastal/README.md

 This repository contains STAC Collection metadata for each coastal elevation dataset.

-The New Zealand Elevation guidance documentation covers information that also applies to coastal elevation:
+The New Zealand Elevation repository guidance documentation covers information that also applies to coastal elevation:

 - [Naming](https://github.com/linz/elevation/blob/master/docs/naming.md) covers the bucket naming structure
 - [Usage](https://github.com/linz/elevation/blob/master/docs/usage.md) shows how TIFFs can be interacted with from S3 using GDAL, QGIS, etc